nazmulidris/exoplayer_learning/README.md

 to your UI, and also provides controls for audio / video playback.

 ### Create the ExoPlayer instance
-This code show how you might create your player instance using the fewest options, and then attach it to the `SimpleExoPlayerView` (that has to be declared in the XML layout of the Activity that you want to display the video in).
+This code shows how you might create your player instance using the fewest options, and then attach it to the [`SimpleExoPlayerView`](https://goo.gl/eroZVT) (that has to be declared in the XML layout of the Activity that you want to display the video in).

 ```kotlin
 enum class Source {